Practical implementation of Toffoli-based qubit rotation: Experimental setup for a tomographic experiment

-All measurements were used to calculate observed probability of applying $T^*$.
-Based on whether $T^*$ or $Z^*$ was applied, measurements of the target qubit were then used to approximate the two unitaries using quantum state and process tomography; the output is two quantum channels that also contain noise.
-With these estimates in hand for a given $n$, we then calculated the PF \cite{Nielsen2002} compared to the $T$ gate (when $T^*$ was applied) and the $Z$ gate (when $Z^*$ was applied).
+All runs were used to build a point estimate of the probability of the all-zero outcome of the ancillary controls, the cases that indicate successful application of $R_{\theta^*}$.
+On the basis of whether $R_{\theta^*}$ or $Z^*$ was applied, measurements of the target qubit were then used to approximate the two unitaries using quantum state and process tomography.
+The output is two quantum channels that also contain noise.
+With these estimates in hand for a given $n$, we then calculated the PF \cite{Nielsen2002} compared with that for the $R_\theta$ gate (when $R_{\theta^*}$ was applied) and the $Z$ gate (when $Z^*$ was applied).